spacetelescope/jwst/docs/jwst/source_catalog/main.rst

 The output source catalog table is saved in `ECSV format
 <https://docs.astropy.org/en/stable/io/ascii/write.html#ecsv-format>`_.

-The table contains a row for each source, with the following columns:
+The table contains a row for each source, with the following default columns (assuming the default encircled energies of 30, 50, and 70):

 +------------------------+----------------------------------------------------+
 | Column                 | Description                                        |